fmidev/smartmet-tools-grid/doc/quick-setup.md

 In this quick setup we expect that the following requirements are fulfilled before the setup is started:

-1. The latest versions of the SmartMet components are configuration files are installed.
+1. The latest versions of the SmartMet components and configuration files are installed.
 2. Redis server is running and accessible (locally or remotely) and its address and port is known.